martinberlin/udpx/README.md

 ![step 6](/examples/udpx_android/screen-5.png)

 **Credits are due:** All logic doing the Firmware part is from [Bernd Giesecke](https://desire.giesecke.tk), since I followed his great example on ESP32WiFIBLE Android app, to make this configurable per Bluetooth serial.
-I implemented in a way that both [udpx Android](https://play.google.com/store/apps/details?id=io.cordova.udpx) and [ESP32 WiFi BLE](https://play.google.com/store/apps/details?id=tk.giesecke.esp32wifible) are supported.
+I implemented in a way that both [udpx Android](https://play.google.com/store/apps/details?id=io.cordova.udpx) and [ESP32 WiFi BLE](https://play.google.com/store/apps/details?id=tk.giesecke.esp32wifible) as a WiFi configuration mean are supported.
-The cool thing of Bernd implementation, is that credentials are being encoded while in my implementation is send in plain text, and also that supports setting up two AP if you need to use it on the go like home and your mobile AP.
-And in function scanWiFi is measuring the WiFi.RSSI of each access points in case both are matched, and connecting to the one that has better signal.
+Bernd implementation in Java can configure up to 2 APs in the ESP32 and in the Firmware side measures the WiFi.RSSI of each AP in case both are matched, and connecting to the one that has better signal.

 ### TEAM